Alfresco/docs-alfresco/content-services/latest/develop/reference/surf-framework-ref.md

 * `classpath:/alfresco/web-extension/site-data`

 It's important to note that the `alfresco/web-extension/site-data` directory will be processed after the `alfresco/site-data` directory.
-Usually core Alfresco Content Services objects would be located in `alfresco/site-data` directory, and third-party overrides/extensions would be located in `alfresco/web-extension/site-data`.
+Usually core Content Services objects would be located in `alfresco/site-data` directory, and third-party overrides/extensions would be located in `alfresco/web-extension/site-data`.

 ### Component {#surfcomponentxml}